 There are also a ridiculous number of supercars on the roads, which also include those rather famous Dodge Viper and Ferrari police cars..

-Yep humans have been reclaiming land for ages, but not like this!!
+Yep, humans have been reclaiming land for ages, but not like this!!
 It says something about Dubai that instead of just building an island, they built an island in the shape of a palm tree, just because they could.
-Still partially under construction the series of islands contain a vast array of residential and entertainment facilities.
-Best way to see it would have to be out of a plane, literally, out of a plane, as you skydive from 3 km’s above the city.
+Still, partially under construction, the series of islands contain a vast array of residential and entertainment facilities.
+The best way to see it would have to be out of a plane, literally, out of a plane, as you skydive from 3 kms above the city.
 Enjoy!

-Dubai is famous for its modern architecture and there are a couple of very iconic buildings that make the destination uniquely recognizable.
-The Burj Al Arab hotel, modeled on an Arabian sail, is the first.
+Dubai is famous for its modern architecture and there are a couple of very iconic buildings that make the destination uniquely recognisable.
+The Burj Al Arab hotel, modelled on an Arabian sail, is the first.
 With rooms that can cost up to about $25,000 per night, staying there could be a rather expensive experience.
 Best to just admire this one from a distance!

 The second thoroughly Dubai icon is the Burj Khalifa, the world’s tallest building, standing at an enormous 830 meters.
 Can’t really argue with the spectacle of it, the building dominates the landscape with views that are more akin to helicopter rides than office space.